 Hogwarts School of Witchcraft and Wizardry

-She swallowed and sat at McGonagall's feet, and the older woman began to explain to her family that she, Lily Evans, was a witch...
+She swallowed and sat at Professor McGonagall's feet, and the older woman began to explain to her family that she, Lily Evans, was a witch...

 Lily shook her head to clear it.
-The platform was bustling with activity as students from first to seventh year tried to weave their way through the crowd and around packs of friends who were catching up and still more parents hugging and kissing their children and wishing them luck.
+The platform bustled with activity as students from first to seventh year tried to weave their way through the crowd and around packs of friends who were catching up and still more parents hugging and kissing their children and wishing them luck.
 Many of the students from wizarding families already wore their robes.
 She felt rather conspicuous in her Muggle clothes, a scratchy brown wool skirt and prim fawn-colored blouse that had formerly been her sister's.
-She wished she'd at least pinned her prefect badge to her blouse, but she'd already pinned it to a set of robes that were right at the top of her trunk, so she could change easily soon after boarding the train.
+She wished she'd at least pinned her prefect badge to her blouse, but she'd already pinned it to a set of robes sitting at the top of her trunk, so she could change easily soon after boarding the train.
 Amid the throngs of people on the platform, she suddenly felt very lonely.
 Severus Snape had immediately boarded the train, disappearing, and Remus Lupin had also disappeared into the crowd.
 Lily had one girlfriend in her year, Cecilia Ratkowski.
-She and Cecilia didn't get on very well with the twin sisters who were their other dormmates, Moira and Myra Edmunds.
+She and Cecilia didn't get on well with the twin sisters who were their other dormmates, Moira and Myra Edmunds.
 Moira and Myra didn't seem to need anyone else, but that was fine with Lily and Cecilia.

-Only—during fourth year, Cecilia had begun to spend more and more time with some girls in the years above them and below them, and other girls in their year who were in Hufflepuff.
+Only—during fourth year, Cecilia had begun to spend more and more time with girls in the years above them and below them, and other girls in their year who were in Hufflepuff.
 (The Ravenclaw girls didn't deign to socialize with anyone else, and no one outside of Slytherin wanted to socialize with the Slytherin girls.)
 Lily was at a loss to explain why her friend had suddenly abandoned her; all Cecilia seemed to do with these other girls was gossip and discuss boys in the most immature way.
 Sometimes makeup was discussed at great length.
-Lily's parents had told her that she must wait until the age of seventeen to wear makeup, so she wasn't very eager to discuss what was out-of-bounds for her.
+Lily's parents had told her she must wait until the age of seventeen to wear makeup, so she wasn't eager to discuss what was out-of-bounds for her.

 She missed being able to talk to her friend about their homework, and the news they were able to get from the outside world about Death Eater attacks, which had increased precipitously during the previous year.
 If she didn't have her other friends in her year, James, Sirius, Remus and Peter, to talk to about these things, she would have gone mad.